Stellantis/stellantis.github.io/webportal/v1-1-overview-infotainment_system.md

 subsection: v1
 categorie: Overview
 title: Infotainment System
-description: "The NAC is the vehicle infotainment system in Stellantis vehicles(Citroën, DS, Peugeot, Opel and Vauxhall).
+description: "The NAC is the vehicle infotainment system in Stellantis vehicles(ex Groupe PSA brands: Citroën, DS, Peugeot, Opel and Vauxhall).
 This page explains some features of the NAC."
 ---
 # NAC

-The NAC, from the french "NAvigation Connectée" - Connected Navigation, is the infotainment system in Stellantis vehicles(Citroën, DS, Peugeot, Opel and Vauxhall).
+The NAC, from the french "NAvigation Connectée" - Connected Navigation, is the infotainment system in Stellantis vehicles(ex Groupe PSA brands: Citroën, DS, Peugeot, Opel and Vauxhall).
 It allows to use navigation, browse media player, customize interior, choose driving mode...

 Driver interacts with the NAC through a capacitive touchscreen.
 Webportal Embedded Apps are also displayed on this same screen!